Elonmarket/Elonmarket/docs/PROJECT_OVERVIEW.md

 - **Winner Identification:** Identifies all users who correctly predicted the topic of the first post within the window.

 ### 3. The Payout Engine (Automated Rewards)
-MuskMarket operates on an "auto-payout" model, eliminating the need for user-triggered claims or gas fees.
+Elonmarket operates on an "auto-payout" model, eliminating the need for user-triggered claims or gas fees.
-- **Vault Integration:** Connects to a custom secure vault API (`64.176.63.197:8000`) for SOL distribution.
+- **Vault Integration:** Connects to a custom secure vault API (`server:8000`) for SOL distribution.
 - **Individual Payouts:** The backend iterates through all winners and triggers individual `/payout` calls to the vault.
 - **On-Chain Verification:** All rewards are broadcasted to the Solana network, and transaction signatures are recorded in the database.